MariaMozgunova/geometric_shapes_area_perimeter/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To be able to calculate perimeter and area of geometric shapes, follow the simple steps below.
+To calculate the perimeter and area of geometric shapes, follow the simple steps below.

 ### Installation